How our online courses work

 One commonality between online and classroom education is that parental involvement plays a big role in academic success.
 Encouragement, accountability, and support are necessary for student achievement at every school.
 In an online learning environment, parents have an even larger responsibility to provide structure and organization at home than students receiving an education within a school building.

-Teacher interaction and grading
+Instructor interaction and grading

-- Sends a welcome email
+- A welcome email

-- Issues a final grade
+- The issuing of a final grade

 Reports and secure exams

-We often get asked the following question:
+We are often asked the following question:

 “What prevents students taking online classes in a remote location from cheating on their online exams?”